RubioApps/RubioGuard/docs/3-Networking.md

 ```

 There is an optional check you can include into this block.
-By adding a "deny CERT_ERR"when the Squid Proxy server connects to a remote server that has any issue with its certificate, it will be rejected.
+By adding a "deny CERT_ERR" when the Squid Proxy server connects to a remote server that has any issue with its certificate, it will be rejected.

 So, the lines becomes as it follows: